Advocacy

 The decline of wild salmon affects every community along Alaska’s rivers.
 Explore the facts, stories, and data behind this crisis and the collective efforts to bring salmon back.

 Understand what’s driving salmon declines and how it impacts families, ecosystems, and ways of life.
-Learn more through these resources:

 Sign